riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 _Read more about this: [60-30-10 Color Rule: How to Use It, and How to Break It](https://www.thespruce.com/timeless-color-rule-797859)._

-Using the colour scheme from above, this is how I decided to use the colours.
+Using the colour scheme from above, these are the roles I've decided to use these colours in.

 `// todo: finalize these colours`